lovasko/invenio-docker/DNS.md

 As it turns out, proper configuration of network tends to get difficult.
 Currently, running Docker inside a huge network (like CERN's) is messing up the DNS records.
-In order to be able to `ping google.com` from inside of your container, you need to edit the file `/etc/default/docker.io` in a following
+In order to be able to `ping google.com` from inside of your container, you need to edit the file `/etc/default/docker.io` on your local machine in the following manner:
-manner:
 ```
 ...
 DOCKER_OPTS="--dns 137.138.16.5 --dns 137.138.17.5 --dns 8.8.8.8 --dns 8.8.4.4"